cell2fire/Cell2Fire/docsrc/source/rstfiles/Editing.rst

 Temperature & Humidity
 ----------------------

-One of the inputs that could be manipulated is the temperature humidity of the enviorment.
-Predicting the different outcomes that could occur depending heat and humidity of the region.
-This gives detailed distinction of how a fire would propagate in hot and humid area (example: Norther California), or in a area that is generally colder and with higher amounts of precipitation(example: Calgary, Canada).
-Temperature is mesured in Celcius while relative humidity is measured as a percentage.
+One of the inputs that could be manipulated is the temperature humidity of the enviornment.
+Predicting the different outcomes that could occur depending on the heat and humidity of the region.
+This gives detailed distinction of how a fire would propagate in hot and humid area (example: Northern California), or in a area that is generally colder and with higher amounts of precipitation (example: Calgary, Canada).
+Temperature is measured in Celcius while relative humidity is measured as a percentage.
 Temperature affects the ignition of fires.
 Warmer temperatures allow for fuels to ignite and burn faster, adding to the rate at which a wildfire spreads.
 When the humidity is low, meaning that there is a low amount of water vapor in the air, wildfires are more likely to start.
 The higher the humidity, the less likely the fuel is to dry and ignite.